bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 08:30 AM CT, March 12</p>
+<p class="updated_time"> Latest data: 09:21 AM CT, March 12</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 46°, which is 24° *colder* than yesterday.
-Tomorrow is expected to be 1° **warmer** than today.
+Tomorrow is expected to be 2° **warmer** than today.

 Currently:

-- 33°
+- 35°
-- Clear
+- Partly Cloudy
-- 85% humidity
+- 79% humidity
-- 7 mph wind
+- 8 mph wind
-- 11% cloud cover
+- 51% cloud cover
-- 34 AQI 🟩
+- 33 AQI 🟩
 - 0.06 inches of rain in the past 24 hours